 Analysts based in the vicinity of New York and St Petersburg warn that the loss, days ago, of an advanced and mechanically certified as safe, Sukhoi 30 fighter aircraft, close to the border with China may be the result of “cyber-interference with the onboard computers” in the cockpit.
 This may explain why even the pilots may have found it difficult to activate safety ejection mechanisms, once it became obvious that the aircraft was in serious trouble, as such mechanisms too could have been crippled by computer malfunctions induced from an outside source.

-You’ve undoubtedly heard about the troubles going on with Qatar in the Middle East, and it might lead to a shooting war.
+The political situation going on this week in Qatar might lead to a shooting war.
 In mid-May, stories were published on the Qatar News Agency that outraged its Arab neighbors.
 According to CNN,

 The Qatari government has said a May 23 news report on its Qatar News Agency attributed false remarks to the nation’s ruler that appeared friendly to Iran and Israel and questioned whether President Donald Trump would last in office.